delphicventurescode/mjolnir_poeto_book_series/go_here_first__link_to_first_book/README.md

 - ✅ Part of a AI-assisted literary experiment
 - ✅ Explores a new Theory of Art on cultural value and accessibility
 - ✅ Beautiful introduction to both haiku and the Esperanto language
-- ✅ Only ~$1—easy on your wallet, deep on meaning
+- ✅ The books in the mjolnir_poeto series cost only ~$1 to $4, typically — easy on your wallet, deep on meaning

 ---